-Ranked by the World Health Organization as the 10th-highest cause of death worldwide, driving is also the main cause of death within our industry.
-Because our employees and third-party contractors drive roughly 50 million miles per month on every terrain and in every condition imaginable, Schlumberger takes a serious approach to driving safety.
+Ranked by the World Health Organization among the 9th-highest causes of death worldwide, driving is also the main cause of death within our industry.
+Because our employees and third-party contractors drive approximately 50 million miles per month on every terrain and in every condition imaginable, Schlumberger takes a serious approach to driving safety.

 Our latest standard for driving and journey management, released in November 2012, incorporates a complete rewrite of the previous standard.
 Using a risk-based approach, the new standard establishes how fundamental controls are applied based on the country driving risk level for field and non-field driving, and on operational risks.
 The new standard requires each country where we operate to establish country driving and journey management procedures along with driving safety cards for local implementation.

 Every one of our employees, field to office, is required to take regular driving training.
 To assist our drivers we provide fit-for-purpose training including the use of driving simulators and driver improvement monitors.
 We have also begun sharing our experience and expertise with our customers and community members.

 Our comprehensive driving management system is designed to consolidate, leverage and augment the best practices of our various Segments to eliminate accidents systematically through training, journey or trip management, safe driving behavior, and compliance to regulations.
 Our driving safety practices are respected throughout the industry—in 2005 the Oil and Gas Producers Association (OGP) adopted our driving standard as the foundation of their recommended land transportation practices.